 Remember: the LORD cannot merely overlook sin.
-(Act 17.30-31) All sin must—and will—be judged and punished.
+(Act 17.30-31) All sin must and will be judged and punished.

 The summary question, therefore, is “How could mankind be rescued from the consequences of Adam’s rebellion?”]

-In the remaining verses of this section the Apostle elaborates the truth of representation: Adam represented his people (the human race) and the Lord Christ represented His people (the elect of all peoples and throughout the ages: “those who receive the abundance of grace and of the gift of righteousness”).
+In the remaining verses of this section the Apostle elaborates the truth of representation: Adam represented his people (the human race) and the Lord Christ represented His people (the elect of all peoples and throughout all ages: “those who receive the abundance of grace and of the gift of righteousness”).

 Note the contrasts drawn between Adam and the Lord Christ along with their respective positions as the representatives for their peoples:

 15 But the free gift is not like the transgression.
 For if by the transgression of the one the many died, much more did the grace of God and the gift by the grace of the one Man, Jesus Christ, abound to the many.
 16 The gift is not like that which came through the one who sinned; for on the one hand the judgment arose from one transgression resulting in condemnation, but on the other hand the free gift arose from many transgressions resulting in justification.
 17 For if by the transgression of the one, death reigned through the one, much more those who receive the abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.